bradfrost/atomic-design/chapter-2.md

 - Why Templates: focus on content structure, can begin as wireframes and evolve over time, etc

 ## Pages
-{% include figure.html src="../images/content/atomic-design-pages.png" caption="pages" %}
+{% include figure.html src="../images/content/atomic-design-pages.png" caption="" %}

 Pages are specific instances of templates and swap out placeholder content with real representative content to give an accurate depiction of what a user will ultimately see.